Strolling of the Heifers 2016 Locavore Index: Which states are most committed to locally-sourced food?

-The Index also took into account the number of farmers markets, the number of CSAs, the number of food hubs — all compared on a per-capita basis — and the percentage of each state’s school districts with active Farm-to-School programs.
+The Index also incorporates updated information on the number of farmers markets, the number of CSAs, the number of food hubs — all compared on a per-capita basis — along with the percentage of each state’s school districts with active Farm-to-School programs and the percentage of the budgets of those programs spent on local food.

 (For the full data set on which the Index is based, download this Excel sheet.)

-Strolling of the Heifers lists 10 reasons to increase the use of local foods, stressing that local foods are more sustainable, healthier, better for the environment and economically positive than foods sourced from large-scale, globalized food systems.
+Strolling of the Heifers lists 10 reasons for people to increase their use of local foods, stressing that local foods are more sustainable, healthier, better for the environment and economically positive than foods sourced from large-scale, globalized food systems.

 - Supports local farms: Buying local food keeps local farms healthy and creates local jobs at farms and in local food processing and distribution systems.